marcellfischbach/CryoStorm/README.md

 Ideas on how implementation is integrated into the engine exists for the following features

-- csPostProcessing
+- PostProcessing
   - Bloom
   - ScreenSpaceAmbientOcclusion
   - ScreenSpaceReflection
   - Vignette
 - Audio processing
 - More physics (character controller, trigger, ropes/chains, ...)
-- csShaderGraph as an alternative to GLSL
+- ShaderGraph as an alternative to GLSL
 - SceneLoading
 - Editor - a complete editor for creating scenes and setup for a game